Principles define how we want to go about doing something. Here’s a summary of our core principles:

 Practically speaking, every law we have carries with it a cost.
 Being required to drive on the right-hand side of the road, for example, is a slight inconvenience to those who would prefer not to have to pay much attention to their driving, and it’s an expense to those who are ticketed for not doing so.

 However, this small cost is more than offset by the benefit to all of our citizens of having such a law.

-When we evaluate our existing laws or think about passing new ones, we need to ask carefully whether the benefit justifies the cost.
-A law that will bring great benefit to some of our citizens at very little cost to others is likely one we can justify.
+When we think about our existing laws, or think about passing new ones, we need to ask carefully whether the benefit justifies the cost.
+A law that will bring great benefit to some of our citizens at very little cost to others is probably one we can justify.
 A law that carries significant cost to many of our citizens without bringing any real benefit to anyone is difficult to justify.

 What’s the real impact?

 A major question for any law should be: What’s its real impact going to be?

 We appreciate people’s desire to feel a particular way.
 Emotions are important things, and where it’s reasonably doable, we want everyone to feel good.
 However, emotional impact is only one part of the impact of a law or policy, and very often, it’s not the most important one.